abejfehr/startup/DESIGN.md

 ## Worker Data

 The worker data is the data for each individual worker.
+The following fields are stored:

+* name - The name of the worker.
+This was randomly generated on creation
+* team - The team that the worker belongs to.

 ## The Ticks